-Approved 6 February 2013 IEEE-SA Standards Board Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, a normative definition of communication between personal telehealth cardiovascular fitness and activity monitor devices and managers (e.g., cell phones, personal computers, personal health appliances, and set top boxes) is established in this standard in a manner that enables plug-and-play interoperability.
-Appropriate portions of existing standards are leveraged including ISO/IEEE 11073 terminology, information models, application profile standards, and transport standards.
-The use of specific term codes, formats, and behaviors in telehealth environments restricting optionality in base frameworks in favor of interoperability is specified.
-A common core of communication functionality for personal telehealth cardiovascular fitness and activity monitor devices is defined in this standard.
+Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, this standard establishes a normative definition of the communication between personal strength fitness devices and managers (e.g., cell phones, personal computers, personal health appliances, and set top boxes) in a manner that enables plug-and-play interoperability.
+It leverages appropriate portions of existing standards including ISO/IEEE 11073 terminology and information models.
+It specifies the use of specific term codes, formats, and behaviors in telehealth environments restricting optionality in base frameworks in favor of interoperability.
+This standard defines a common core of communication functionality for personal telehealth strength fitness devices.
+In this context, strength fitness devices are being used broadly to cover strength fitness devices that measure musculo-skeletal strength-conditioning activities.

-Keywords: activity monitor, cardiovascular fitness, IEEE 11073-10441[TM], medical device communication, personal health devices
+Keywords: medical device communication, personal health devices, strength fitness equipment

-Copyright © 2013 by The Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
-Published 29 March 2013.
+Copyright © 2009 by the Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
+Published 9 January 2009.
 Printed in the United States of America.